 And I will walk through the front door’

 Naaman Complex and Killing the BBD

 Off and on during my life I struggle with the BBD.
-Like Naaman in 2 Kings, chapter 5 I look for something great to do, some great and big calling.
+For example, the BBD can show up like Naaman in 2 Kings, chapter 5 I look for something great to do, some great and big calling.
 When I draw near to God in studying his word, in prayer, and in fasting: he calls me not to some great thing but respect (often described as fear).
-From me He seeks this holy fear, love, obedience, and dependence (trust) upon him.
-And what he wants is for me to be of value to Him, something not measurable by the world’s measures of success.
+Instead of some great deed or accomplishment from me, He seeks holy fear, love, obedience, and dependence (trust) upon him.
+In contrast to a worldly metric, measure of success, he wants simply wants me to be of value to Him.
 Remember and memorize Luke 16:15.